Intuition: Western philosophy

 In the West, intuition does not appear as a separate field of study, but the topic features prominently in the works of many philosophers.

 Ancient philosophy

 Early mentions and definitions of intuition can be traced back to Plato.
-In his book Republic he tries to define intuition as a fundamental capacity of human reason to comprehend the true nature of reality.
-In his works Meno and Phaedo, he describes intuition as a pre-existing knowledge residing in the "soul of eternity", and a phenomenon by which one becomes conscious of pre-existing knowledge.
+In his Republic he tries to define intuition as a fundamental capacity of human reason to comprehend the true nature of reality.
+In his works Meno and Phaedo, he describes intuition as a pre-existing knowledge residing in the "soul of eternity", and as a phenomenon by which one becomes conscious of pre-existing knowledge.
 He provides an example of mathematical truths, and posits that they are not arrived at by reason.
 He argues that these truths are accessed using a knowledge already present in a dormant form and accessible to our intuitive capacity.
 This concept by Plato is also sometimes referred to as anamnesis.
 The study was later continued by his intellectual successors, the Neoplatonists.